| |

 Note: PPP is a Democratic polling organization.

- Do you think the U.S. government engages in so-called “false flag” operations, meaning that the
+Do you think the U.S. government engages in so-called “false flag” operations,

 look like those activities were carried out by others, or not?